bongisipho325/Machine-learning-projects/Algorithmic Trading projects/Python/README.md

 -matplotlib
 -pandas

-# Note
+#### Note

-USe your own test dataset, preferably one that is of recent market movement
+Use your own test dataset, preferably one that is of recent market movement

 ## Acknowledgments